How to Get a Plumber License in Vermont

 Last updated: March 1, 2026

 Vermont is a niche market driven by vacation properties, tourism, and lifestyle buyers, making it an excellent place to start a career as a plumber.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your plumber license in Vermont is a structured process overseen by the Vermont Office of Professional Regulation — Board of Plumbing.
+Licensing in Vermont is overseen by the Vermont Office of Professional Regulation — Board of Plumbing.
+The process does not require any pre-license education hours.
+You'll need to pass the Vermont Journeyman Plumber Exam (administered by State-administered) with a score of at least 70%.

-Vermont requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+Vermont does not require any pre-license education hours.
 The total cost is relatively affordable at $225 to $500, including education, application, and exam fees.
 Most aspiring plumbers complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |